 In school, children are taught to read accurately, fluently and with both understanding and enjoyment.
 They are taught how to respond sensitively and critically to a wide range of texts and use reference materials with confidence for a range of purposes.

-The school has a small library containing fiction and non fiction books.
-Children in Reception and Y1 have a timetabled slot to visit the library and choose books and listen to stories.
-The library is open at lunch time for older children to use.
+The school has a small library containing fiction, non fiction and poetry books.
+All classes have a timetabled slot to visit the library so that they can choose books and listen to stories.
+This supports the children's development of personal book preferences meaning they are more likely to be motivated to read for pleasure.

 Children are taught to write with growing confidence and precision in a widening variety of forms for different purposes and to discuss and evaluate their work.
 They learn to punctuate accurately, spell correctly and write in a legible hand.